 The Selection Committee considers all applicants in one applicant pool.

-Each year, four to five Academy Scholars are named for two-year appointments.
-Academy Scholars are expected to reside in the Cambridge/Boston area for the duration of their appointments unless traveling for pre-approved research purposes.
+Each year, four to six Academy Scholars are named for two-year appointments.
+Academy Scholars are expected to reside in the Cambridge/Boston area for the duration of their appointments unless traveling for pre-approved research purposes or unless Harvard University’s coronavirus pandemic response necessitates a switch to a virtual campus.

 How to Apply